oliwierptak/Everon1/README.md

 See [view.ini](https://github.com/oliwierptak/Everon/blob/master/Config/view.ini) for more examples.

 #### Sharable config variables
-In Everon configuration files share their variables with other configuration files, by using `%config_name.value_name%` notation.
+In Everon, configuration files share their variables with other configuration files, by using `%config_name.value_name%` notation.
 For example, `%application.env.url%s` will grab url from `application.ini` which is stored under `env` section.